 We pursue revenue-generating and expense-minimizing opportunities in our operations.
 We seek to maximize revenue by responding to changing market conditions through our advanced technology systems' ability to provide real-time, interactive rental rate and discount management.
-Our size allows us greater ability than the majority of our competitors to implement more dynamic online marketing programs, which we believe will attract more customers to our stores at a lower net cost.
+We have implemented one of the most dynamic online marketing programs in the industry, which we believe will attract more customers to our stores at a lower net cost compared with our competitors.

 We continually analyze our portfolio to look for long-term value-enhancing opportunities.
 We proactively redevelop properties to add units or modify existing unit mix to better meet the demand in a given market and to maximize revenue.
-We also redevelop properties to extend their useful life, increase visual appeal, enhance security and to improve brand consistency across the portfolio.
+We also redevelop properties to extend their useful life, increase visual appeal, enhance security and improve brand consistency across the portfolio.